 Working Collaboratively to Achieve Improved Health and Better Outcomes

 Dr. David Rawlings, director of the Center for Immunity and Immunotherapies, leads a distinguished group of experts who are searching for improved diagnostic tools for immune diseases and developing advanced therapies for genetic disorders.
 Our faculty also works closely with the members of the University of Washington Department of Immunology.

 Because the challenges are exceedingly complex, we search broadly for answers.
-For example, we leverage the strengths of our investigators and the broad expertise of our collaborators within the Northwest Genome Engineering Consortium (NGEC) in Seattle, along with other prominent academic and biotech research groups here and around the world.
+For example, we led the Northwest Genome Engineering Consortium and we participate in other collaborations that leverage the strengths and broad expertise of our investigators and of collaborators at prominent academic and biotech research groups here and around the world.
 We are actively recruiting researchers who are leaders in the field – as well as graduate students, postdoctoral researchers and technicians with outstanding scientific talent – to join our thriving research community and complement our existing expertise by bringing new approaches, innovations and capabilities.

 Above all, we are motivated by our patients' courage and are committed to helping them achieve improved health and better outcomes.